Trepan-Debuggers/bashdb/README.md

 Other branches in this repository support earlier versions of Bash.
 For example, use branch 4.1 for Bash version 4.1.

-The command syntax generally follows that of the [zsh debugger ](https://github.com/rocky/zshdb), trepanning debuggers and, more generally, GNU debugger *gdb*.
+The command syntax generally follows that of the [zsh debugger ](https://github.com/rocky/zshdb), trepanning debuggers, and, more generally, GNU debugger *gdb*.

 There are 3 ways to get into the debugger.
-If bash (with debugger support enabled which is the default) is installed and the debugger are *both* installed properly.
+If bash (with debugger support enabled, which is the default) is installed, and the debugger is installed properly.
 Then:

 ```
    bash --debugger -- bash-script-name script-arg1 script-arg2...